Outside Regular Trading Hours

 Trading outside regular hours can pose several risks.
 The lower trading volume often results in a significant spread (difference between bid and ask price).
 Additionally, the overall trading volume is typically much lower, which means your orders may be executed only partially or not at all.

 Trading before or after regular trading hours does not incur any additional explicit costs.
 You can trade under the usual fees and conditions.
 However, please note the general risks that arise outside regular trading hours.

-Only selected order types are supported.
+Only certain order types are supported.
 These include Limit and Trail Limit orders.
-Order types such as Market and Stop are not permitted.
+Order types such as Market and Stop will not be executed.